Landon Hall

 Snyder Hall

 Snyder Hall is known by Spartans for its ivy-covered design, theater for performing arts, art studio and gallery and language proficiency room.
-The hall offers an Honors College and Residential College of Arts and Humanities living-learning option.
-It is also home to The Gallery dining hall, a favorite among students, and a Sparty’s Refresh.
+The hall offers Residential College of Arts and Humanities, Arts Living-Learning Community, and Honors College living-learning options.
+It is also home to The Gallery dining hall, a favorite among students, and a Sparty’s mini-market.

 Fun fact: Snyder Hall is named after former MSU President Jonathan L. Snyder.